cyrilthomas/tcl-simple-templater/README.md

 ===================

 A simple html template parser for TCL (inspired from Python Django)
+## Synopsis

-Basically converts a HTML template like this
+Converts a HTML template like this
 ```html
 <!-- File ex2.tpl -->
 <html>